yesischun/FlowIS/README.md

-# FlowIS:An explicitly probabilistic accelerated testing environment for autonomous driving
+# FlowIS: An explicitly probabilistic accelerated testing environment for autonomous driving

-ProjectName and Description

 ### 1.Project Overview
 FlowIS is a probability-driven scene-behavior joint accelerated evaluation method designed to address the core challenge of autonomous vehicle (AV) safety evaluation: the inefficiency of testing rare safety-critical events (e.g., collisions, near-misses) in naturalistic driving environments (NDEs).